-121.169 IFR procedures
+135.165 IFR procedures

-- (a) A pilot-in-command of an aeroplane performing an air operation under IFR must conduct the operation on a route published in the applicable AIP, except when- - (1) it is necessary to avoid potentially hazardous conditions; or - (2) operating under radar control from an ATS; or
+- (a) A pilot-in-command of an aircraft performing an air transport operation under IFR must conduct the operation on a route published in the applicable AIP except when- - (1) it is necessary to avoid potentially hazardous conditions; or

-- (3) operating under an off-route clearance obtained from the appropriate ATC unit; or - (4) otherwise specified in the exposition of the holder of the air operator certificate that authorises the operation. - (b) Unless a clearance has been obtained from the appropriate ATC unit, in controlled airspace, a pilot-in-command must comply with any IFR departure and approach procedure published in the applicable AIP for the aerodrome being used. - (c) In uncontrolled airspace a pilot-in-command must comply with any IFR departure and approach procedure published in the applicable AIP for the aerodrome being used.
+- (2) operating under radar control from an ATS; or - operating under an off-route clearance obtained from an ATC unit; or - (4) otherwise specified in the exposition of the holder of the air operator certificate that authorises the operation. - (b) Unless a clearance has been obtained from the appropriate ATC unit, in controlled airspace, a pilot-in-command must comply with any IFR departure and approach procedures published in the applicable AIP for the aerodrome being used. - (c) In uncontrolled airspace a pilot-in-command must comply with any IFR departure and approach procedures published in the applicable AIP for the aerodrome being used.